Send the link below via email or IMCopy

 How is your budget looking now?

-In this lesson, 'On our Doorstep,' we will be looking at how families in our diocese are falling into poverty.
+In this lesson, 'On Our Doorstep,' we will be looking at why families in our diocese living in poverty.

-We will also be looking at how we can help them.
+We will also be looking at how we can help.

 The Institute for Fiscal Studies produces an annual report on 'Poverty* and Inequality in the UK.'
 See if you can work out their answers to the following questions based on the 2016 report . . .